Jon Kitna: 1996 season

 Believing that his football career was over after the NAIA championship, Kitna finished his math education degree at Central Washington and began applying for high-school coaching jobs.
-Seattle Seahawks head coach Dennis Erickson visited the campus to give a tryout for his nephew, a receiver on the Central Washington team.
+Seattle Seahawks head coach Dennis Erickson visited the campus to give a tryout for his nephew, Bryce Erickson, a receiver on the Central Washington team.
 Impressed by Kitna's strong passes, the Seahawks signed him as an undrafted free agent on April 25.

 He was waived on August 19 and signed to the practice squad on August 26, where he remained for the rest of the season.

 1997 season

 Kitna was allocated to the Barcelona Dragons of the World League of American Football.
 He appeared in 10 games, posting 171 completions (led the league), 317 pass attempts (led the league), a 53.9% average, 2,448 passing yards (led the league), 22 passing touchdowns (led the league), 15 interceptions.
 He set the league record for quarterbacks with 334 rushing yards and 3 rushing touchdowns.

 He was the runner-up to T. J. Rubley for World League MVP honors and was named the MVP of the title game, when he led the Barcelona Dragons to a 38–24 World Bowl V win over the Rhein Fire, completing 23-of-31 passes for 401 yards (league record), 2 touchdowns and one interception.

 He returned to the Seahawks and was the third-string quarterback behind John Friesz and Warren Moon.
-On December 14, he had his first career start against the Oakland Raiders after Moon injured his ribs, leading the team to the second biggest comeback in franchise history, from a 21-3 halftime deficit to a 22-21 win.
+On December 14, he had his first career start against the Oakland Raiders after Moon injured his ribs, leading the team to the second biggest comeback in franchise history, from a 21–3 halftime deficit to a 22–21 win.
 Moon returned to start in the season finale against the San Francisco 49ers.
 Kitna played in 3 games, making 23-of-37 completions for 283 yards, one touchdown and 2 interceptions.